Court of Disputed Returns (Australia): Robert Wood (1987)

 Robert Wood was elected as a Senator for NSW in 1987.
 The Call to Australia party's Elaine Nile challenged his election on 4 grounds: (1) that "His actions against the vessels of a friendly nation indicate allegiance, obedience or adherence to a foreign power"; (2) Wood had served a term of imprisonment in 1972, (3) had been convicted of obstructing shipping in 1987; and (4) Wood was insolvent.

 The High Court, Brennan, Deane and Toohey JJ, dismissed the petition in December 1987 on technical grounds.
-The brief judgment made a number of observations about section 44 of the Constitution, relevantly including that the allegation of allegiance to a foreign power did not identify the foreign power nor identify any the acknowledgement of that allegiance.
+The brief judgment made a number of observations about section 44 of the Constitution, relevantly including that the allegation of allegiance to a foreign power did not identify the foreign power nor identify any acknowledgement of that allegiance.
 The Court observed that disqualification was not simply for the conviction of an offence: the offence must be punishable by imprisonment for one year or more.
 Similarly it was not enough to allege that Wood was insolvent; he had to have been adjudged to be an "undischarged insolvent".

 The Commonwealth Electoral Act 1918 provided that a candidate must be an Australian citizen. and it was later discovered that Wood wasn't a citizen at the time of his election.
 The High Court unanimously held that he had never been validly elected.
 The High Court expressly declined to rule on the question of whether being a dual citizen would also disqualify a candidate from election.